evgenyneu/evgenii.com/app/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-2.md

 ## 3. Write the first test

 At last, we are done with all the preparations and can write our first test.
-The test will just do two small things: get a `MainActivity` object and verify its existence.

 ```Java
 public void testActivityExists() {